 Moreover, “cutting CEP will cost the state money, not save it,” Miles Rapoport, former Connecticut secretary of the state, and current senior practice fellow in American democracy at Harvard’s Kennedy School, tells In These Times.
 “In addition to all its advantages for democracy, I have zero doubt that the program has saved Connecticut hundreds of millions of dollars, by avoiding the tax breaks, regulatory tweaks, and hidden subsidies that lobbyists routinely got through in the days when legislators depended on them for campaign funding.
 This makes no sense even in budget terms.”

 In 2012, Karen Hobert Flynn, then vice president of state operations for Common Cause—now the organization’s president—gave a statement that rings even more true today.
 “I know these are difficult times,” she said, “but you can’t put a price on clean government.
 What’s really set Connecticut apart so far is leadership that has been willing to make the hard choices needed to preserve clean elections.
 If you lose that, you begin the slippery slide back to ‘Corrupticut.’”

 It’s now up to Connecticut residents to fight for their gem of an elections program.

-Adam Eichen is communications strategist at Equal Citizens and co-author of Daring Democracy: Igniting Power, Meaning, and Connection for the America We Want (Beacon Press, 2017) with Frances Moore Lappé.
+Adam Eichen is Campaigns Manger at Equal Citizens and co-author of Daring Democracy: Igniting Power, Meaning, and Connection for the America We Want (Beacon Press, 2017) with Frances Moore Lappé.
 Follow him on Twitter @adameichen.